youssinko/MERN-new-project/README.md

 in productScreen.js product.js and app.js add functions that allow to add quantity of an items in shopping cart

 created subtotal by multiplying added price with added quantity (items) and created checkout button

+created signinScreen.js with form to fill out email/password or redirect to signup page